cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### Reflow in SoD

-Reflow naturally happens in SoD, but we need to enumerate any limitations and dangers of this powerful feature.
+Reflow naturally happens in SoD.
+This is very powerful, but we need to be careful!

 Consider the cycling workflow graph: